 Group living is thought to have profound effects on individual risk of infection.
 But to date, empirical research on this topic has been limited by the fact that it is logistically difficult to directly track the movements of infectious agents in wildlife.
 The Archie lab helps solve this problem by using next-generation sequencing and population genetic tools to map the movements of harmful and beneficial infectious agents onto the social landscapes of wild mammals.
-Our results are valuable for understanding both the evolutionary costs and benefits of group living, as well as for managing the spread of disease in natural populations.
+Our current main focus is on social effects on microbiome composition and how social behavior interacts with other ecological and evolutionary processes to determine microbiome composition and function and parasite ecology.
 Read more about our recent projects on this topic…

-How does an individual’s social context influence their physiology, immune responses, and life span?
+How does an individual’s social context influence their health, and fitness?

 Beyond social effects on the spread of infectious agents, social relationships can have powerful connections to other aspects of health.
 For instance in humans, social status has profound effects on individual stress physiology and immune function.
 Moreover, social isolation is a powerful predictor of human mortality, with effects comparable to other well-known risk factors, including smoking and obesity.
 Are these effects shared with other highly social species?
 What mechanisms underlie these effects?
 To what extent do social effects on health mediate the connections between social behavior and Darwinian fitness?
 Read more about our recent projects on this topic…